Bright Lights in the Big City: LED Lighting and Vertical Farming

-When it comes to lighting technology LED lighting is leading the vertical farming movement.
+When it comes to lighting technology LED lighting, like those available from companies like VividGro is leading the vertical farming movement.
 Here are some reasons why.

 One of the most defining characteristics of LED grow lights is the pink light they emit.
 This unique colored light is tied to the overall operational efficiency of the technology.